What Causes Addiction?

 One of the major underlying causes of addiction is a co-occuring mental health disorder.
 Some of the mental health disorders that addiction can stem from include:

-There can be many reasons that an addiction has formed due to mental illness.
+There can be many reasons that a person with substance use disorderion has formed due to mental illness.
 One reason can be that the mental illness is undiagnosed, and the user is trying to make themselves feel better.
 Another reason is the feeling of wanting to become “numb”.
 Drugs and alcohol offer an irresistible euphoric feeling, and for someone who is suffering from depression, this can be seen as helpful to them.
 However, drugs and alcohol only exacerbate existing mental health disorders in the long run.

 In addition, people may be on medication for their mental health disorder with the best of intentions of getting relief from their symptoms.
 However, because of the addictive nature of some of these medications, people may accidentally slip into addiction.
 Without the close supervision of medical professionals and therapists, addiction is very likely.